Contact InfoPure Mathematics

 Question: My average is a bit below the minimum requirement of 78%.
 Can I still apply?

-Answer: It depends.
-The minimum average is a university policy.
-If your application is extremely strong in all other aspects [in particular, the letters of recommendation], then we may be able to petition the university for an exemption to the 78% minimum in your case.
+Answer: The minimum average is a university policy, but there is a bit of leeway.
+If your application is extremely strong in all other aspects, then we may be able to petition the university for an exemption to the 78% minimum in your case.
 But you would have to have a very strong application otherwise for this to be possible.
-Such an exception hasn't happened in recent years.
-In fact, your chances of admission are not high if your average is below 80%.
+Normally, your chances of admission are not high if your average is below 80%.

 Question: What is an "unofficial transcript"?